HTMLScriptElement: fetchPriority property

 Default mode, which indicates no preference for the fetch priority.
 The browser decides what is best for the user.

-attribute is not specified or is specified with any other value, it is the same as specifing it as auto
+If the fetchpriority attribute is not specified or is specified with any other value, it is the same as specifing it as auto.

 to signal external scripts that are "important" to the user experience early in the